US-China trade talks end with no breakthrough

-WASHINGTON (AP) — U.S. and Chinese negotiators have ended two days of meetings without reaching a breakthrough in a trade dispute between the world’s two biggest economies that has disrupted global commerce.
+WASHINGTON (AP) — U.S. and Chinese negotiators ended two days of meetings Thursday without breaking a deadlock over trade that has unnerved financial markets and disrupted global commerce.

-The delegations “exchanged views on how to achieve fairness, balance and reciprocity in the economic relationship,” Lindsay Walters, a White House spokeswoman, says in a statement that doesn’t mention further talks.
+The delegations “exchanged views on how to achieve fairness, balance and reciprocity in the economic relationship,” Lindsay Walters, a White House spokeswoman, said in a statement.
+She did not mention further talks.

-The dispute over China’s high-tech industrial policy has escalated, with the U.S. and China taxing an additional $16 billion of each other’s goods.
-This follows a U.S. move last month to slap tariffs on $34 billion in Chinese products, after which Beijing responded in kind.
+The dispute over China’s high-tech industrial policy escalated Thursday as the Trump administration and Beijing imposed taxes on an additional $16 billion of each other’s goods.
+The administration last month had slapped tariffs on an initial $34 billion in Chinese products, and Beijing responded in kind.

-The U.S. is readying tariffs on $200 billion more of Chinese products, and China has vowed to counterpunch by targeting $60 billion in American goods.
+The Trump team is preparing tariffs on $200 billion more of Chinese products, and China has vowed to counterpunch by targeting $60 billion in American goods.

 Most Read Business Stories